henri/spb/README.md

 In a web browser there are cookies called session cookeis and these typically stick around until the browser closes.
 Some browsers restore previous sessions on startup, which can effectively persist session cookies even across browser restarts.
 This is where [isolated browsing sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) are able to help.

 Learn more about [cookies at Wikiepedia](https://en.wikipedia.org/wiki/HTTP_cookie)

+Remember Cookies are not the only way your browsing behavior is monitored.

 <br>